Hillsie/rhymes-and-rhythms/README.md

-# Learn Guitar With
+# Learn Music
+Working on a repo that has a collection of music learning exercises

+## Repo Status
+- Fret board Game - WIP

+## Fret Board
-Collection of drills to learn aspects of the Guitar
+A Game to learn the notes of the guitar fret board